CMeeg/next-azure/README.md

 ### Why deploy directly to App Services and not use containers?

 To be honest it was just what I had more experience with when I started this project, and I haven't tried using containers (yet).
-The Next.js docs now includes a section on [deploying with Docker containers](https://nextjs.org/docs/deployment#docker-image) so this is something I plan on revisting when I find time.
+The Next.js docs includes a section on [deploying with Docker containers](https://nextjs.org/docs/deployment#docker-image) so this is something I plan on revisting when I find time.
+To be honest though it works fine for me as is so this is fairly low on my list currently.

 ### Do I have to use Application Insights?